TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/console/_index.md

 ### Over-the-air-activation (OTAA) device

 After filling the fields in the "General Settings" section, scroll to the lower part of the device registration page and make sure that "Over The Air Activation (OTAA)" is selected.
-Fill the Join EUI (App EUI in LoRaWAN versions before 1.1), the Device EUI and AppKey.
-The NwkKey is only needed for LoRaWAN version 1.1 or later.
-All other fields on the page are optional.
+Fill the Join EUI (App EUI in LoRaWAN versions before 1.1), and the Device EUI.
+Based on whether or not you're using an external Join Server, you can also set the AppKey and NwkKey, which will be generated automatically if you leave the fields blank.
 Press **Create Device** to create the device.

 {{< figure src="device-creation-otaa.png" alt="Creating an OTAA device" >}}